-This question tests writing assessment objectives W1 to W5

-W1 articulate experience and express what is thought, felt and imagined

-W2 sequence facts, ideas and opinions

-W3 use a range of appropriate vocabulary

-W4 use register appropriate to audience and context

-W5 make accurate use of spelling, punctuation and grammar

-Write about 350 to 450 words on one of the following questions:

-Descriptive Writing

-2 Imagine you return home after a long period away.
-Describe your surroundings and your thoughts and feelings as you return.
-[25]

-OR

-3 Describe the atmosphere and your thoughts and feelings when you and your team win an important competition.
-[25]

-Narrative Writing

-4 Write a story which begins with a bitter disappointment.

-OR

-5 'Where on earth have you been?'
-Write a story which includes these words.
+Question Answer Marks 2, 3, 4, 5 This question tests writing assessment objectives W1 to W5 (25 marks) W1 articulate experience and express what is thought, felt and imagined W2 sequence facts, ideas and opinions W3 use a range of appropriate vocabulary W4 use register appropriate to audience and context W5 make accurate use of spelling, punctuation and grammar Write about 350 to 450 words on one of the following questions.
+Up to 13 marks are available for the content and structure of your answer, and up to 12 marks for the style and accuracy of your writing.
+25 Descriptive Writing Imagine you are standing at the top of the highest building for many miles around.
+Describe what you see and hear below you, and the scene around you at the top.
+OR 3 Describe the scene from your position on the bank of a river.
+OR Narrative Writing 4 Write a story with the title, 'The Argument'.
+OR 5 Write a story which involves breaking a rule.
 Marking criteria for Section 2, Questions 2, 3, 4 and 5 Use table A to give a mark out of 13 for content and structure, and table B to give a mark out of 12 for style and accuracy.